Orphan (2025 film): Production

 The film is directed by László Nemes.
 As with his previous films, Sunset (2018) and Son of Saul (2015), Nemes co-wrote the script with Clara Royer.
 It is produced by Ildiko Kemeny and Ferenc Szale for Pioneer Pictures, alongside Mike Goodridge for the UK's Good Chaos, Alexander Rodnyansky of AR Content, and Gregory Jankilevitsch of Mid March Media.
 The cast is led by Bojtorján Barabas, Grégory Gadebois and Andrea Waskovics.

 Principal photography took place in Budapest over ten weeks, concluding in September 2024.
 It's Nemes' third feature film collaboration with cinematographer Mátyás Erdély, who shot the film in 35 mm.

 The story is loosely based on Nemes' own father's childhood memories in post-war Budapest, specially his search for his biological father shortly after the failed Hungarian Revolution in a Soviet-occupied Hungarian People's Republic.

 Release

 In May 2024, Mubi acquired distribution rights in a host of countries including the UK and Ireland, Germany, Austria, Switzerland, Benelux, Latin America and Turkey.
+The film was theatrically released in Hungary on 23 October 2025.
+The film was released in France on 11 March 2026, followed by its release on 15 May in the United Kingdom and Ireland.